celery/celery/docs/userguide/calling.rst

     documents.
 It is most effective for serving static content such as fonts and html pages.

-    To use it, install kombu with:
+    To use it, install Celery with:

     .. code-block:: console

-      $ pip install kombu[brotli]
+      $ pip install celery[brotli]

 - `bzip2`